inspec/inspec-aws/docs/resources/aws_vpn_gateway.md

 ### Parameters

-The AWS VPN Gateway ID is required.
+The AWS VPN gateway ID is required.

 #### vpn\_group\_id _(required)_

-The ID of the VPN Gateway ID:
+The ID of the VPN gateway:

 - must contain between 1 and 50 alphanumeric characters or hyphens
 - should start with `vgw-`